micah-cecilia/micah-cecilia.github.io/hotel.md

 **To book a room in our block, call the hotel at (651) 227-8711, and mention one of our names.** For the best views, ask for a room facing south or west!
 The discounted block rate is not available through online booking.

 A shuttle will run between the hotel and the venue before and after the wedding.
-More details TBA.
+More details [here](wedding.html/#shuttles).
 (You can also use [bike share](https://secure.niceridemn.org/) to get to and from the wedding site if you so desire!)

 <p align="center"><img src="img/capitolRidge.png" width="500px"></p>
 Here are a few additional suggestions for hotels if you would like to look into other options: